habuka036/wakame-vdc-wiki/en/development-guide.md

 #### Instance init scripts

-The instances need to do be made aware of meta-data that Wakame-vdc sets for them like ip address, hostname, etc. Scripts to do this are located here: [wakame-init](https://github.com/axsh/wakame-vdc/tree/master/wakame-init)
+The instances need to be made aware of meta-data that Wakame-vdc sets for them like ip address, hostname, etc. Scripts to do this are located here: [wakame-init](https://github.com/axsh/wakame-vdc/tree/master/wakame-init)

 #### Upstart jobs